 Within the Commission itself, the Commissioner for Competition, Margrethe Vestager, has expressed her concern about nationalist tendencies in European countries such as Hungary, where the government has launched a consultation called “Let’s stop Brussels!” which shows the disagreements between this country and the community institutions.

 As for as the European Parliament, the position of its president, Antonio Tajani, has been unambiguous.
-In his speech in appreciation for receiving the Concord Award, he pointed out that there are some in Europe, populists and nationalists, who are spending time and effort on dividing us.
-They would be better advised to work to achieve concord.
-This is worth remembering in these times in which narrow nationalist self-interests are bubbling to the surface.
+In his speech in appreciation for receiving the Concord Award, he pointed out that there are some in Europe, populists and nationalists, who are spending time and effort on dividing the EU.
+They would be better advised to work to achieve concordance.
+This notion is worth remembering in these times in which narrow right-wing nationalist self-interests are bubbling to the surface.
 The value of consensus, both constitutional and European, is a public good in and of itself, and should not be jeopardized.

-In the same vein, the leaders of various parliamentary groups have also positioned on this issue.
+In the same vein, the leaders of various parliamentary groups have also taken sides on this issue.
 The Progressive Alliance of Socialists and Democrats was one of the first group to pronounce firmly in 2015.
-Martin Schulz, current President of the Socialist Party, expressed concern that nationalism could curb European integration.
-In an interview with the newspaper Die Welt, I have stated that the refugee crisis can reverse the European integration process and bring forward an EU in which nationalism, borders and walls are prevalent.
+The influential German politician, Martin Schulz, expressed concern that nationalism could curb European integration.
+In an interview with the newspaper Die Welt, he stated that the refugee crisis can reverse the European integration process and bring forward an EU in which nationalism, borders and walls are prevalent.

 On behalf of the European People’s Party, its vice president, Gonzalez Pons, has also stated that the future of Europe can only be more Union and no more nationalism.
 González Pons regretted that currently we have to face the specter of national-populism, which poisons everything, as it happens today in my country in a Europe, has explained, in which we again talk about new frontiers, new cultural segregations, new divisions linguistics and new nations.

-Undoubtedly, nationalism has different expressions and intensity within the countries of the European Union.
+Undoubtedly, right-wing nationalism and separatism has different expressions and intensity within the countries of the European Union.
 To this day it seems that the Catalan issue is the most important and urgent one to address.
 For the moment, the next steps that will take place in the Spanish national dynamics are uncertain.
-Although initially, the European Union will not take part in regional independence crisis in Spain, recently the European institutions have positioned themselves without conditioning the central government’s position.
-Europe has already set its position on nationalism and if it wants to continue being a project with a unionist strength, its leaders should not abandon it.
+Initially, the European Union didn’t take part in regional independence crisis in Spain, but recently the European institutions have positioned themselves without condition to Madrid’s position.
+Europe has already set its position on right-wing nationalism.
+If it wants to continue being a project with a unionist strength, its leaders should not abandon it.